-She has exhibited in spaces including BronxArtSpace in New York, Redline Contemporary Art Center in Denver, AUTOMAT in Philadelphia, Antenna Gallery in New Orleans, Binyamina Gallery in Tel Aviv, and PHILOBIBLON in Rome.
-Her artist residencies include Vermont Studio Center, Women’s Studio Workshop, and Second State Press.
-She also co-founded Southern Heat Exchange, an exhibition space and digital residency with emerging artists.
+She has exhibited at venues including BronxArtSpace in New York, Redline Contemporary Art Center in Denver, AUTOMAT in Philadelphia, Antenna Gallery in New Orleans, Binyamina Gallery in Tel Aviv, and PHILOBIBLON in Rome.
+She has been an artist-in-residence at Vermont Studio Center, Women’s Studio Workshop, and Denver Public Library's ideaLAB.
+She co-founded Southern Heat Exchange, an exhibition space and digital residency for emerging artists with ties to the American South.

 CV available here.